jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 - azureiotcentral.com
 - ea.azure.com

+> Note that when you enter the MDA Proxy all URLs will be written with .mcas.ms at the end in non-[Edge for Business browsers](https://learn.microsoft.com/en-us/defender-cloud-apps/in-browser-protection).
+Functionally this has no difference, however note when copying URLs that you may need to remove .mcas.ms.
+For example if giving a sharepoint link to Copilot, while Copilot is on behalf on flow the bot may not be able to authenticate past the proxy.

 For a pilot run you are best scoping just to Office365 in Conditional access.
 Admin Portals also works if you allow admins to sign-in from BYOD/non-entra Join device.
 A Conditional Access Policy scoped to these two is what have I have been testing and it has worked out great so far.